IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-10-17-TGR Jane ME Build With Friends.md

 Monokei’s service was great and the keyboard arrived to me on October the 10th after being in transit with DHL for a 4 business days.

 At this point I didn’t have anything in-mind for the keyboard and was too busy with other things to make time for building.
-When it arrived, the decision was to let it rest in the Kaban for a while longer.
+When it arrived, the initial decision was to let it rest in the Kaban for a while longer.

 Coincidently, around this time, EPBT Simple Ja R2 had completed production, and my IRL friend was excited to finally get her first GB keyset after waiting >1.5 years.
 Unfortunately, being relatively normal, she doesn’t own an array of keyboards, and therefore didn’t really have anything to put the keycaps.

-Curious to see the quality of the EPBT dye-sub, I offered to let he build and borrow the TGR Jane ME so she had something to put her keycaps on.
+Curious to see the quality of the EPBT dye-sub, I offered to let her build and borrow the TGR Jane ME so she had something to put her keycaps on.

 ---